 The Product Development Team is responsible for managing the product design-and-development process; may also be known as “the Project Team”.

 Design phase – The most important phase of the product life cycle, because inherent quality, effectiveness, and customer satisfaction of the product are established here.
 No matter how carefully a product may be manufactured or how perfect a quality control program, inherent qualities cannot be improved except through design enhancement.

 It is crucial that adequate planning and controls be established, implemented, and maintained during the design phase to optimize quality, effectiveness, safety, and customer satisfaction prior to manufacturing.

 Key characteristic – Feature of a material, part, or process, variation of which will significantly influence a product’s fit, performance, service life, or manufacturability.
-Key characteristics essential to meeting product goals are identified so that the company’s resources can be focused on those items.
+Key characteristics are essential to meeting product goals.

 Quality Function Deployment (QFD) – Structured approach to defining customer needs or requirements and translating needs into specific plans to produce products to meet those needs.
-The “voice of the customer” (the term used to describe stated and unstated customer needs or requirements) is captured in a variety of ways (e.g., direct discussion or interviews, surveys, focus groups, customer specifications, observation, warranty data, field reports).
-This understanding of customer needs is then summarized in a product planning matrix ” a “house of quality”.
-Houses of quality are used to translate higher-level “whats” ” needs ” into lower-level “hows”, product requirements or technical characteristics to satisfy these needs.
+The “voice of the customer” (the term used to describe stated and unstated customer needs or requirements) is captured in a variety of ways (e.g., direct discussion or interviews, surveys, focus groups, customer specifications, observation, warranty data, field reports) and then summarized in a product planning matrix – a “house of quality”.
+Houses of quality are used to translate higher-level “whats” – needs – into lower-level “hows”, product requirements or technical characteristics to satisfy these needs.

 If you’re tasked with preparing a project management plan, one of the elements of that plan is a test plan.
 Your test plan should include three distinct tests that you’ll need to perform: verification, validation, and acceptance.
 Do you know the difference between verification and validation, and how they’re related to design development?